basho/basho_docs/content/riak/kv/3.0.6/using/cluster-operations/adding-removing-nodes.md

 staging the proposed cluster nodes, reviewing the cluster plan, and committing the changes.

-After staging each of the cluster nodes with `riak-admin cluster join` commands, as in the section above, the next step in forming a cluster is to review the proposed plan of changes.
-This can be done with the `riak-admin cluster plan` command, which is shown in the example below.
+After staging each of the cluster nodes with `riak admin cluster join` commands, as in the section above, the next step in forming a cluster is to review the proposed plan of changes.
+This can be done with the `riak admin cluster plan` command, which is shown in the example below.

 ```
 =============================== Staged Changes ================================